-This section describes the actions and policies for removing a BUI and documenting these activities in MDEQ's AOC file.
+This section describes the actions and policies for removing a BUI and documenting these activities in MDEQ's AOC files.
 The BUIs can be removed individually, in groups, or all at the same time.
 The MDEQ is committed to a partnership with the local PACs and U.S. EPA in this effort.
+In official correspondence, the Director of Michigan's Office of the Great Lakes may represent the MDEQ.

-- a) When the MDEQ AOC coordinator, in consultation with the PAC, determines a BUI is ready for final review of restoration according to the applicable criteria, a team of relevant MDEQ and MDNR (as applicable) agency staff is convened to review the documentation and support or not support removal of the BUI.
-Deliberations are documented with a briefing memo by the MDEQ AOC coordinator to the Chief of the MDEQ Water Bureau. - b) The team consults with the PAC during the review and a public meeting is held in the AOC.
-When the public review is completed, the Chief of the MDEQ Water Bureau requests a letter of support from the PAC for the removal of the BUI. - c) When the technical and public review is complete, a letter is sent from the Chief of the MDEQ Water Bureau to U.S. EPA to document removal of the BUI(s) and the support of the PAC.
-The letter requests concurrence with the removal from U.S. EPA.
-The letters from MDEQ, the PAC and U.S. EPA are part of the permanent AOC file. - d) Once documented as removed, there is no further assessment of the BUI in order to delist an AOC.
-While BUIs which have been removed are not reassessed as part of the AOC program, waters of the state continue to be monitored as part of MDEQ's regular 5-year Basin Cycle Monitoring and other state monitoring programs. - e) After removal of a BUI, if additional contamination is found in an AOC during routine or other program monitoring, it is addressed on a case-by-case basis by the MDEQ under existing programs.
-This is not a cause for delaying delisting unless the contamination is indicative that the original BUI was not resolved. - f) All local, state, and federal partners cooperate on publicizing the BUI restoration, as appropriate.
+- a) When the MDEQ AOC coordinator, in consultation with the PAC, determines a BUI is ready for final review of restoration according to the applicable criteria, a team of relevant MDEQ, MDNR, MDCH, and federal agency staff (as applicable) is convened to review the documentation and determine whether to support removal of the BUI. - b) If the technical team supports removal of the BUI, a public meeting is held in the AOC if requested.
+A formal public comment period is established and comments supporting or opposing the BUI removal are solicited.
+When the public review is completed, the MDEQ AOC Coordinator reviews the public comments and requests a letter of support from the PAC for the removal of the BUI, if appropriate. - c) If supported by the technical and public review of the BUI removal recommendation, a letter is sent from the Director of the Office of the Great Lakes to the U.S. EPA to document removal of the BUI(s).
+The letter requests concurrence with the removal from the U.S. EPA.
+The letters from MDEQ-OGL, the PAC and U.S. EPA are part of the permanent AOC file. - d) Once documented as removed, there is no further assessment of the BUI required in order to delist an AOC.
+While BUIs which have been removed are not re-assessed as part of the AOC program, waters of the state continue to be monitored as part of MDEQ's regular 5-year Basin Cycle Monitoring and other state monitoring programs. - e) After removal of a BUI, if additional contamination is found in an AOC during routine or other program monitoring, it is addressed on a case-by-case basis by the MDEQ under existing programs.
+This is not a cause for delaying delisting unless the contamination is indicative that the source of the original BUI was not resolved. - f) All local, state, and federal partners cooperate on publicizing the BUI restoration, as appropriate.